-Colonel MacIntyre Browning is naught but a normal human, lacking any sort of super human powers of any variety, whether they come from oversized red suits of combat armor, mutations caused by the White Event, or even some sort of magical schooling or lifestyle of some sort.
+Colonel MacIntyre Browning is naught but a normal human, lacking ascendant powers of any variety, whether they come from oversized red suits of combat armor, mutations caused by the White Event, or even some sort of magical schooling or superhuman lifestyle of some kind.

 Pistol: while he's rarely put in a combat situation, the Colonel nonetheless carries a piece with him while on duty, since his job has turned so darn dangerous.
-This semi-auto hand gun inflicts Typical (6) Shooting damage in a single shot, Good (10) in a semi-automatic hail of leaden doom.
+This semi-automatic firearm inflicts Typical (6) Shooting damage in a single shot, raised +1 CS in a semi-auto burst.

-Stubbornness: while he is rather smart, and can sometimes accept advice from others, Colonel Mac sometimes finds himself unable to let go of some harebrained notion or other, causing him lots of grief.
-He must pass a Psyche FEAT at -1 CS to change his mind under stress, should he want to.
+Stubborn: while he is intelligent, and can sometimes accept advice from others, Colonel Mac sometimes finds himself unable to let go of some harebrained notion or another.
+He must pass a Psyche FEAT at -2 CS to change his mind under stress, should he want to.

-Detective / Espionage: a high-ranking member of the Army's D.I.A., Colonel Browning is naturally well-versed in intelligence gathering techniques, among other things.
-Whenever investigating any activity, or otherwise collecting information, he should receive a +1 CS to any applicable FEAT rolls.
+Detective / Espionage: a high-ranking member of the Army's DIA, Colonel Browning is well-versed in intelligence gathering techniques, among other things.
+Whenever investigating activities or collecting information, he should receive a +1 CS on applicable FEAT rolls.

-Guns: though he'd rather not use one, Colonel Mac can fire pretty much any gun should he need to.
-Whether it be a standard, semi-automatic, or fully automatic rifle or pistol (or even a nice, deadly shotgun), Browning can wield it as though his Agy score was +1 CS higher than is listed above.
+Guns: though he'd rather not use one, Mac can fire pretty much any firearm if necessary.
+Whether it be a standard, semi-automatic, or fully automatic rifle or pistol, or even a shotgun, the Colonel can wield it as though his Agility score was +1 CS higher than is listed above.

-Martial Arts types A: the Colonel can defend himself should he find himself unarmed in combat.
-When in combat, he can inflict slam or stun results on an opponent regardless of the differences in Str or End between him and his foe; as long as he can damage said opponent, Colonel Mac can affect him so.
+Martial Arts type A: the Colonel can defend himself should he find himself unarmed in combat.
+He may inflict Slam or Stun results on an opponent regardless of the differences in Strength or Endurance between him and his foe - for as long as he can damage said opponent.

-Military / United States: it may go without saying, but Colonel Mac has this talent as a general matter of course.
-Having learned military protocols and procedures in his many years of service, this talent also accounts for the Colonel's many other talents, as well as a bevy of Military contacts.
+Military / United States: it may go without saying, but Mac has this talent as a general matter of course.
+Having learned military protocols and procedures in his many years of service, this skill accounts for the Colonel's many other talents, as well as his Military contacts.

-As a ranking member of the Army's Defense Intelligence Agency, Colonel Mac has thousands of people he can rely on for aid should he need it during an operation, from legions of underlings such as troops, technicians, and support personnel, to his superiors - who can grant him the use of military gear.
+As a ranking member of the Army's Defense Intelligence Agency, the Colonel has thousands of people he can rely on for aid should he need it during an operation, from legions of troops, technicians, and support personnel - as well as superiors who can supply him with military gear.

-The Colonel doesn't wear a costume, per se, simply utilizing standard Army wear while on the job.
-This consists of Army green trousers, an Army green, long sleeved shirt, a black pair of leather boots, a black leather belt with green pouches to store various items, and a brown holster for his firearm.
+The Colonel doesn't wear a costume, simply utilizing standard Army wear while on the job.
+This consists of Army green trousers, an Army green, long-sleeved shirt, a black pair of leather boots, a black leather belt with green pouches to store various items, and a brown holster for his firearm.